-Almost all the samples taken within 10 km of the PWS wells have fluoride concentrations that exceed the MCL (4 mg/L).
-Four sources in the vicinity have shown fluoride concentrations below the MCL, although two of those sources have concentrations above the secondary fluoride MCL (2 mg/L).
-The locations of these wells are shown on Figure 3.15, and measured concentrations of other constituents of concern for these wells are shown in Table 3.7.
-The two public supply wells with acceptable fluoride, nitrate, selenium, and arsenic concentrations, located about 4 km northeast of the 114th Street Mobile Home Park PWS wells, are associated with Central Freight Lines PWS (well G1520231A) and Whorton Mobile Park PWS (wells G1520149 A and B).
+Many of the samples taken within 10 km of the PWS wells have fluoride and arsenic concentrations that exceed the MCL (4 mg/L for fluoride; 10 μg/L for arsenic).
+However, two PWS points of entry about 5 km to the northeast, associated with Central Freight Lines PWS (well G1520231A) and Whorton Mobile Park PWS (wells G1520149A), have shown acceptable fluoride concentrations.
+The locations of these PWSs are shown on Figures 3.15 and 3.16 and measured concentrations of other constituents of concern for these wells are shown in Table 3.6.
+These measurements show that acceptable concentrations of fluoride, nitrate, selenium, and arsenic have been recorded at both of these wells.
 Older measurements in the Central Freight Lines PWS show that fluoride concentrations were above the MCL between 1997 and 2005, but dropped below the MCL for all measurements taken in 2006 and 2007.
-Older measurements in the Whorton Mobile Park PWS water show fluoride concentrations that vary between 0.1 and 7.9 mg/L. All concentrations below the MCL in the Whorton Mobile Park PWS are associated with well G1520149A.
-It is likely that water from both of these sources was treated to achieve the measured concentrations.
+Older measurements in the Whorton Mobile Park PWS show fluoride concentrations that vary between 0.1 and 7.9 mg/L. All concentrations below the MCL at the Whorton Mobile Park PWS are associated with well G1520149A.
+It is likely that the water from both of these sources was treated to achieve the measured concentrations.